afc-afc0/Sending-Automatic-Email-Response-Using-AWS-SES/README.md

 # Sending-Automatic-Email-Response-Using-AWS-SES

-Created an email service for freelance project.
+Created an email service for a project.

 1) We get the user input from Razor Page
 2) After the routing and the data binding, we control if the data is valid through data annotations